 Integral aspects of the record business will be highlighted through discussions and panels, some featuring notable professionals.
 Major industry organizations, such as ASCAP, BMI, and SESAC, will be represented.

 The Workshop concludes with our SongShare, a live performance of work created during our intense and intensive two weeks.
-Participants perform with a house band of renowned New York session players.
-Every Participant and Auditor receives an online access to a professional-quality audio/video recording of the performance.

 We welcome participants of ANY age 15 and above from anywhere in the world.